Yilmar Velásquez

 Yilmar Andrés Velásquez Palacios (born 21 August 1999) is a Colombian professional footballer who plays as a defensive midfielder for Categoría Primera A side Independiente Santa Fe.

-Career
+Club career

 In 2019, Velásquez made his debut for Atlético Nacional but did not make any more appearances before moving to Independiente Santa Fe in 2021.
 However, with Independiente he only started one league game.
 After not making an impression with either of his first two sides Velasquez made a mark at Deportivo Pereira, initially on loan, in 2022 under Alejandro Restrepo, making 24 appearances and helping the side win the league title.
 Velasquez was quoted as saying that the improvement in his play was helped both by Restrepo, with whom he has worked previously as a youngster, and an increase his own maturity that made him a better teammate, and better in training.

 International career

 Velásquez made his debut for the Colombia senior side in a friendly match against the United States on January 28, 2023.
 He was called up again to the Colombia squad for friendly matches against South Korea and Japan in March 2023.